Reginaldo Francisco del Valle: State Senate

 As a senator, del Valle fought to establish the new Los Angeles institution as a school in its own right, with a separate board of trustees and separate governance from the statewide institution, which was headquartered in San Jose and dominated by Northern California members.
-Although he left the Senate in 1886, his proposal was eventually put into law, and del Valle was noted as the "intellectual author" of the legislation that authorized it.
+Although he left the Senate in 1887, his proposal was eventually put into law, and del Valle was noted as the "intellectual author" of the legislation that authorized it.

-Water
+Water rights

 Del Valle served on the city Public Services Commission for twenty-one years, beginning in 1908.
 He was the one who brokered peace in the "water wars" when irate ranchers dynamited the Los Angeles Aqueduct, which brought water to the city from the Owens River valley.
 "To him, as much as to anyone, Los Angeles owes the mighty aqueduct that was built to tap the water of the Sierra," the Los Angeles Times noted, and the Los Angeles Examiner said, "The city's present water system is a monument to his energetic leadership."

-Other
+Later career

-Del Valle ran unsuccessfully for Congress in 1884 and for lieutenant governor in 1890.
+Del Valle ran unsuccessfully for Congress in 1884 and for Lieutenant Governor in 1890.
 He was admitted to practice before the U.S. Supreme Court in 1893, and he was chairman of the Democratic State Conventions in 1888 and 1894.
-He was a delegate to the Democratic National Convention in 1900 in Kansas City, Missouri.
+He was a delegate to the 1900 Democratic National Convention in Kansas City, Missouri.

 With his friend Charles Lummis, del Valle was a founding member of the Landmarks Club of Southern California, formed in 1887 to advocate for the restoration of the California missions.
 He also was "one of the forty founding members of the Southern California Historical Society and spearheaded the committee to restore the San Fernando Mission and the mark El Camino Real with bells."

 In 1892 del Valle was a lecturer in parliamentary law in the newly opened Southern California College of Law, and later he "formed a number of law partnerships."